paul-ucryo/gxi/sow.md

 ## 1. Project Overview

-This project will deliver a state-driven motion control system and GUI for a mechanical assembly consisting of:
+This project will deliver a (state-driven?) motion control system and GUI for a mechanical assembly consisting of:
 (names can be changed)
 * Aperture Wheel (rotary)
 * Filter Wheel (rotary)
 * Carousel Wheel (rotary)
-* DOCS Linear Stage
+* Linear Stage

-The system shall be designed around **explicitly defined valid state configurations**.
+The system probably should be designed around **explicitly defined valid state configurations**.
 Motion shall only occur when the system is in a valid state and shall transition between states in a controlled and verifiable manner.

-The Carousel Wheel and DOCS Linear Stage have interdependent motion constraints and must not move simultaneously unless explicitly allowed by defined state rules.
+The Carousel Wheel and Linear Stage have interdependent motion constraints and must not move simultaneously unless explicitly allowed by defined state rules.

 ---

 ## 2. Design Philosophy

-This system migh want to be implemented as a **finite state machine (FSM)**.
+This system might want to be implemented as a **finite state machine (FSM)**.

 Key principle:

 > Motion is not a command.
 Motion is a transition between valid states.

 No axis may enter a state that violates valid states.
 I would make valid states an admin facing table (json or somehting) as long as it doesn't add time to delivery over hardcoding.
+This can be an upgrade.

 ## 3. Axis State Definitions